Prynsess Brazzle Commemorated By Ladot With A Rainbow Halo

 What Do These Halo Rainbows Symbolize?

-“Rainbow halos” have been installed over the greater Los Angeles area.
+“Rainbow halos” have been installed in various locations in the greater Los Angeles area.
 The sun shines through these rainbow-colored discs, which are positioned so that they let the light shine through them.
 These rainbow halos are erected in places where people have been killed on the road.

 What Do These Halo Rainbows Symbolize